Metacarpal Fracture TreatmentBook Appointment

 - In some cases, the bone will break through the skin

-A doctor’s examination can diagnose a metacarpal fracture, but an x-ray will be needed to see the location, level and type of fracture that has occurred.
+A doctor’s clinical examination can diagnose a metacarpal fracture, but an x-ray will be needed to see the location, level and type of fracture.